open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         bin/daemon.sh start portal

-11. Choose worker machine to run session-agent and/or webrtc-agent and/or avstream-agent and/or recording-agent and/or audio-agent and/or video-agents and/or sip-agent.
+11. Choose worker machine to run session-agent and/or webrtc-agent and/or avstream-agent and/or recording-agent and/or audio-agent and/or video-agent and/or sip-agent.
 This machine must be visible to other agent machines.
 If webrtc-agent or sip-agent is running on it, it must be visible to clients.

     - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_10) to enable nodes of Intel VCA as a visible seperated machine.

-12. Edit the configuration items in Release-<Version>/{audio,video,session,recording,avstream,sip}_agent/agent.toml.
+12. Edit the configuration items in Release-<Version>/{audio,video,session,access,sip}_agent/agent.toml.

-    - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.
+    - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server
+    - Make sure the [cluster.ip_address] or [cluster.network_interface] points to the correct network interface through which the media streams will flow to other cluster nodes.

 13. Initialize and run agent worker.

     1) Initialize agent workers for the first time execution if necessary

-       For access agent, follow these steps:
+       For webrtc-agent, avstream-agent or recording-agent, follow these steps:

            cd Release-<Version>/
            access_agent/install_deps.sh

-       For general video agent, follow these steps:

-           cd Release-<Version>/
-           video_agent/install_deps.sh
-           video_agent/init.sh

-       If you want to enable GPU-acceleration for video agent, follow these steps:
+       If you want to enable GPU-acceleration for video-agent, follow these steps:

            cd Release-<Version>/
            video_agent/install_deps.sh --hardware